-The University is a key player in the Aimhigher programme for Hertfordshire, in partnership with Connexions, the Learning and Skills Council, LA, schools and colleges.
+The University is the lead organisation in the Aimhigher programme for Hertfordshire working in partnership with Connexions, the LA, schools and colleges.
+The University is conducting a review of this activity to ensure the most successful elements are sustainable beyond the current funding period.

-The University has an established programme of support for schools and colleges designed to reach out to groups who might otherwise have been excluded from a University career.
+The University has an established programme of support for schools and colleges designed to reach out to groups who might otherwise have been excluded from a university career.
 Specifically, this includes:

-- a) Regular briefings for school/college staff to ensure an understanding of current HE developments (examples include student finance, the UCAS tariff, value of key skills, writing references). - b) Liaison with four Consortium Colleges to foster links and support for students. progression to higher education from further education. - c) Development of the "Unibridge. course, which provides additional skills support for those who need it prior to their HE studies.
-This is jointly delivered by the University and its partner Colleges. - d) Wide-ranging support for careers activities in schools and colleges. - e) Liaison in respect of over thirty compact agreements (many in "cold spots.) and setting up associated events through the year. - f) Vocational and Further Education Routes to Higher Education, based in the Further Education colleges, including work-based learning opportunities. - g) A range of talks for years 10 to 13 regarding University.
-These include "Getting into University.-usually year 11 or 12, "Admission Tutors View. about personal statements, "Finance" year 12 or 13, "The Student Experience.- year 11 or 12, "Surviving with a child at University". aimed at parents. - h) "Aimhigher. days for year 9 pupils where they work with students on the University campus to explore aspects of going to University. - i) Routine deployment of "Student Ambassadors. to talk to pupils at schools with low participation rates. - j) School visits to the University by year 9, 10, 11 and 12. - k) Supporting and implementing 14-19 pathfinder initiatives and events, for example three schools recently attended a "Work Related Learning. day -400 pupils and staff on the University.s campus. - I) Summer schools, e.g. "Artscool " particularly targeted at under-represented groups. - m) University of Hertfordshire students acting as mentors for local primary school pupils this is targeted at schools which have low rates of progression to higher education. - The mentoring programme covers year 6 to 13.
-The University also runs a well-developed "Hatfield Ahead. mentoring programme, supporting Year 6 pupils with their transition to secondary school.
+Regular briefings for school/college staff to ensure an understanding of current HE developments (examples include student finance, the UCAS tariff, value of key skills, writing references).

+- b) Liaison with four Consortium Colleges to foster links and support for students' progression to higher education from further education. - c) Development of a range of courses provided additional skills support for those who need it prior to their HE studies.
+This is jointly delivered by the University and its Partner Colleges. - d) Wide-ranging support for careers activities in schools and colleges. - e) Partnership working with a range of schools including academies, trusts and consortiums of schools. - f) Vocational and Further Education Routes to Higher Education, based in the Further Education colleges, including work-based learning opportunities. - g) A range of talks for years 10 to 13 regarding university.
+These include 'Getting into University'-usually year 11 or 12, 'Admission Tutors View' about personal statements, "Finance" year 12 or 13, 'The Student Experience'- year 11 or 12, 'Surviving with a child at university" aimed at parents. - h) University days for year 9 pupils where they work with students on the University campus to explore aspects of going to university. - i) Routine deployment of 'Student Ambassadors', 'Student Mentors' and 'Student Associates' to work with pupils at schools with low participation rates. - j) School visits to the University by years 9, 10, 11 and 12. - k) Supporting and implementing 14 19 pathfinder initiatives and events, for example support for the Extended Project and other qualifications. - I) Summer schools, e.g. 'Artscool ' particularly targeted at under-represented groups. - m) University of Hertfordshire students acting as mentors for local primary school pupils this is targeted at schools which have low rates of progression to higher education.
+The mentoring programme covers years 6 to 13.
+The University also runs a well-developed 'Hatfield Ahead' mentoring programme, supporting year 6 pupils with their transition to secondary school.